Odin-class submarine: Design

 The class was built to replace the ageing L-class submarines which did not have adequate endurance for use in the Pacific Ocean.
-These boats were theoretically able to dive to 500 ft, though none were formally tested beyond 300 ft.
+The Odins were theoretically able to dive to 500 ft, though none were formally tested beyond 300 ft.
 Armament consisted of eight 21 in torpedo tubes (6 bow, 2 stern) and one 4 in gun.
 The boats were of a saddle tank type with fuel carried in riveted external tanks.
-These external tanks proved vulnerable to leaking after depth charge damage, thus betraying the position of the submarine.
+These external tanks proved vulnerable to leaking after depth-charge damage, thus betraying the position of the submarine.
 These boats were the first British submarines fitted with Asdic and VLF radio which could be used at periscope depth.